 The attribute performanceDataValue is used to overwrite values which are synchronized from the real network.
 Alternatively, performanceDataScalingFactor is used to apply a multiplication factor to values which are synchronized from the real network.
 For example, in the scenario of using NDT to verify the network response to a signalling storm event, the consumer can request to inject the number of UE requests with multiplication factor of 300% in NDT, which represents three times of the number of UE requests in the real network.

 6.2.1.3.12.2 Attributes

-The PerformanceData <<datatype>> includes the following attributes.
+The PerformanceData <<dataType>> includes the following attributes.

 Table 6.2.1.3.12.2-1